 But What Do They Hear?

-Preachers can spend weeks immersed in the passages of Scripture they plan to teach, but applying hours of work into minutes of sermons is a challenge.
-Adrian Reynolds reflects on the importance of putting yourself in the listeners’ shoes as you prepare.
+Preachers can spend weeks immersed in the passages of Scripture they plan to teach, but condensing hours of work into minutes of sermons is a challenge.
+So it's important to put yourself in the listeners’ shoes as you prepare.

 We’re just embarking on a short series on Joseph at church.
 So I’ve been studying and preparing this rich section of the Old Testament in Genesis 37-50, even though I’m only preaching a couple of the sermons.